YINWIZHANG/yinwei_zhang.github.io/_pages/teaching.md

 The University of Arizona, Systems and Industrial Engineering Dept

-The course
+The course teaches students to
-1. introduces statistical tools and concepts that are useful for product/process quality improvements,
-2. demonstrates the procedures of implementation of the quality engineering tools in various applications.
+1. Develop a control chart for monitoring continuous and discrete quality characteristics.
+2. Design acceptance-sampling plans,
+3. Assess statistical process capability,
+4. Implement CUSUM and EWMA charts,
+5. Establish specific plan for short production run,
+6. Assess product specifications and tolerances.

 SIE 433/533 Fundamentals of Data Science for Engineers
-===
+====
 Undergraduate/graduate course

 The University of Arizona, Systems and Industrial Engineering